 All said, the most important thing is to keep it positive, especially with overweight children, so they don’t feel stigmatized.
 Encouragement, kindness, and positivity are the key to meaningful and healthy conversations.
 Along with teaching your children kindness, show them what healthy body image and nutrition look like through your actions.

 After all, you’re in this together as a family, and you need to let your child know that all the time.
 Health is a family matter, and you will all strive as a team to be the healthiest possible and help each other out in the process – because that’s what families do.

 There ya go!

-Thanks again to for her 4 Top Tips for Talking to Kids about Healthy Body Image & Nutrition.
+Thanks again for her 4 Top Tips for Talking to Kids about Healthy Body Image & Nutrition.
 Which one was your favorite piece of advice?
-Let us know in the comments below and make sure to subscribe for updates, giveaways, & freebies.
+Let us know in the comments below, and make sure to subscribe for updates, giveaways, & freebies.
 Just click the purple “Sign Me Up” button below!